Scientific Name

 Baboon's Cucumber is monoecious (with separate male and female flowers but on the same plant) and is often self-fertile, so the showy, orange fruits are readily formed.
 It can be grown from seed in most areas as long as the young plants are protected against drought, severe frost, and too much sunlight.

-As a climber, its stems need some support to give a showy effect.
-Baboon's Cucumber prefers well-drained soil, lots of water in the growing period, and some sun.
-It grows very slowly, but it is possible to increase the speed of growth by providing an adequate amount of water, warmth, and fertilizer during the active growing season.
+The stems of Baboon's Cucumber need some support as a climber to give a showy effect.
+It prefers well-drained soil, lots of water during the growing period, and some sun.
+It grows very slowly, but it is possible to increase the speed of growth by providing adequate water, warmth, and fertilizer during the active growing season.

-Baboon's Cucumber likes a sunny position but avoid direct blasting sun in summer.
+Baboon's Cucumber likes a sunny position but avoids direct blasting sun in summer.
 Water regularly during the summer.
 Avoid watering in the fall or winter.
-It is susceptible to rot if too wet.
+It is susceptible to rot if it is too wet.

 See more at How to Grow and Care for a Baboon's Cucumber (Kedrostis africana).